Kuoxsr/fhb-villager-sounds/README.md

 ### UwU
 This edition aims to be as adorable as possible, with giggles and laughter and benevolent good vibes, because Hawkie is absolutely adorable in every way.

-#### This edition currently has 133 sounds
+#### This edition currently has 149 sounds
-* Villagers: 30 ambient, 13 celebrate, 11 death, 24 hurt, 4 no, 17 trade, 13 yes
+* Villagers: 37 ambient, 13 celebrate, 12 death, 27 hurt, 4 no, 18 trade, 16 yes
-* Witches: 12 ambient, 8 celebrate
+* Witches: 14 ambient, 8 celebrate
 * I did not include the music disc or the End Credits speech in this edition

 ### Adult
 Whenever possible in this edition, the sound event will be profane.
 She is Australian, after-all...

-#### This edition currently has 114 sounds
+#### This edition currently has 128 sounds
-* Villagers: 8 ambient (most of these are laughs, because there was very little other content), 21 celebrate, 20 death, 12 hurt, 9 no, 20 trade, 2 yes
+* Villagers: 8 ambient (most of these are laughs, because there was very little other content), 23 celebrate, 26 death, 16 hurt, 14 no, 36 trade, 3 yes
-* Witch sounds should be identical between loaded and adult, with the exception of a single death sound that contains profanity and is only in this pack
+* Witches: 1 death sound
 * End Credits Speech - relive the triumphant moment when Hawkie defeated the final boss in Elden Ring (uncensored)

 ### Loaded
 This edition has all the original sounds, plus as many more as I can pack in there over time.
 I discovered how to include more than the default number of sounds, so you'd better believe I'm stuffing this thing full.
 The only thing this pack won't contain is profanity.

-#### This edition currently has 499 sounds
+#### This edition currently has 679 sounds ✳️
+* Beacons: 1 activate, 1 ambient, 1 deactivate
+* Slime blocks: 10 shared with slime entities across 5 events: 5 break, 5 fall, 5 hit, 5 place, 5 step
+* Allay: 1 Item thrown
+* Cows: 1 ambient
+* Slimes: 2 attack, 5 shared between death, hurt, jump & squish, and 5 shared between "small" versions of the other 5
-* Villagers: 45 ambient, 60 celebrate,  46 death, 116 hurt, 46 no, 88 trade, 76 yes
+* Villagers: 48 ambient, 72 celebrate,  50 death, 140 hurt, 62 no, 105 trade, 98 yes
-* Witches: 13 ambient, 5 celebrate
+* Witches: 19 ambient, 7 celebrate
-* Music Discs: Disc "11" has been replaced with "Hawkie covers a song poorly"
+* Music Discs: Disc "11" has been replaced with "Hawkie covers a song poorly" - another disc is Hawkie singing the Sonic Riders theme.
+Collect them all to find it!
 * End Credits Speech - relive the triumphant moment when Hawkie defeated the final boss in Elden Ring (censored)

+✳️ Some of these are shared between different sound events and counted multiple times, so I have no idea how to report the actual number of unique sounds anymore.  🤷‍♂️

 ### Technical notes
 #### Sounds